Assistant Professor of History, Smith College and Amherst College

 "Science, Culture, and Empire: Eurasianism as a Modernist Movement," in Slavic and East European Information Resources, (2003), Vol 4, N. 4 (Proceedings of the Conference on Russian and East European Book and Manuscript Collections in the United States, Columbia University-New York Public Library, New York, USA), pp. 13-31.

-Re-Inventing the Russian Empire as Eurasia: A History of the Eurasianist Movement Manuscript in the process of completion
+Re-Inventing the Russian Empire as Eurasia: Politics, Scholarship and Ideology in the Eurasianist Movement, 1920 - 1940 Manuscript in the process of completion

 Siberian Encounters: Ethnicity and Empire on Russia's North-Eastern Frontier Preliminary research and writing